code-kern-ai/sequence-learn/README.md

 ## Contact
 This library is developed and maintained by [kern.ai](https://github.com/code-kern-ai).
 If you want to provide us with feedback or have some questions, don't hesitate to contact us.
 We're super happy to help ✌️

+## Acknowledgements
+Huge thanks to [Erik Ziegler](https://github.com/erksch) for helping with the CRF implementation!